 8. Leap Year – Leap Year is not a commercial success nor does it have a lot of positive reviews, but there is just something about this cliché rom-com that I absolutely love.
 This film stars Amy Adams and Matthew Goode, who have totally contradicting personalities, yet fate brings them together for a road trip to Dublin Ireland so Adams can propose to her boyfriend on Leap Day.
 Although the movie is not considered funny, Goode is able to push all her buttons and has come pretty clever one-liners that always get a reaction.
 Most of you can already predict how this film will end so no need to provide you details, just know despite its predictability it is a really charming story.

-3. Love Actually – Self proclaimed as the “Ultimate Romantic Comedy”, Love Actually was the first to feature such an ensemble cast in a rom-com movie back in 2003.
+3. Love Actually – Self-proclaimed as the “Ultimate Romantic Comedy”, Love Actually was the first to feature such an ensemble cast in a rom-com movie back in 2003.
 There have been other pretenders who tried to copy the framework for this movie but nothing compares to this original.
 Featuring an all-star cast of some Hollywood’s most famous British actors, this film takes the audience through ten relationships during the Christmas season.
-This is a love it or hate movie for so many people because there are so many flows within the storyline, but for hopeless romantics just the thought of all these happy ever after endings makes this one of the most watched movies around the holiday season.
+This is a love it or hate it movie for so many people because there are so many flows within the storyline, but for hopeless romantics, just the thought of all these happy ever after endings makes this one of the most-watched movies around the holiday season.
 I personally try to watch it every Christmas Day.